-This edited contribution to INMR by Bastian Robben and Maja Jolic at Siemens Energy Global in Germany reviews opportunities to optimize transmission line capacity as well as power quality.
-It also addresses some of the technical challenges that must be resolved when implementing compact power system solutions.
+This edited 2019 contribution to INMR by Siemens Energy in Germany reviewed opportunities to optimize transmission line capacity as well as power quality.
+It also addressed some of the technical challenges that must be resolved when implementing compact power system solutions.

 Mitigating Overvoltages Using Surge Arresters